umbraco/UmbracoDocs/Documentation/Reference/WebApi/index.md

 	    }
 	}

-Now this controller will be routed via the area called "AwesomeProducts"
+Now this controller will be routed via the area called "AwesomeProducts".
+All plugin based Umbraco api controlleres will be routed under the url path of:

+*~/Umbraco/[YourAreaName]/[YourControllerName]*

 For more information about areas, Urls and routing see the [routing section](routing.md)